ncheong-141/Numerical-function-static-library/Code-description.md

           - All functions pass in non-primitive parameters by reference to, if applicable,  preserve size information and/or avoid unneccessary copying.

-          - All functions are optimized for maximum execution time.
+          - All functions are optimized for minimum execution time.

           - All functions are guarded for invalid inputs.